-1. Sharing of web page
+- 1. Sharing a web page

-- Picture book that promotes speech - Growth chronicle of cherry tomato
+- Picture book that promotes speech

+- Growth chronicle of cherry tomato

-2. Sharing of play-acting space
+- 2. Sharing of play-acting space

-5.1 Communication that uses web pages as the medium
+Communication that uses web pages as the medium

-Web contents are prepared so that the grandparent and child can share them over the network and engage in dialogue (Figure 2).
+Web contents were prepared so that the grandparent and child could share them via the Internet and engage in dialogue (Figure 2).